Peter Joel Basser, Ph.D.

 Quantitative Imaging and Tissue Sciences

 We attempt to understand fundamental relationships between function and structure in living tissues, “engineered” tissue constructs, and tissue analogs.
-Specifically, we are interested in how microstructure, hierarchical organization, composition, and material properties of tissue affect its biological function and dysfunction.
-We investigate biological and physical model systems at different time and length scales, making physical measurements in tandem with the development of mathematical and computational models.
+Specifically, we are interested in how a tissue's microstructure, hierarchical organization, composition, and material properties affect its biological function and dysfunction.
+We investigate biological and physical model systems at different time and length scales, making physical measurements informed by mathematical and computational models we develop in tandem.
 Primarily, we use water molecules to probe both equilibrium and dynamic interactions among tissue constituents over a wide range of time and length scales.
 To determine the equilibrium osmo-mechanical properties of well-defined model systems, we vary water content or ionic composition.
-To probe tissue structure and dynamics, we employ atomic force microscopy (AFM), small-angle X-ray scattering (SAXS), small-angle neutron scattering (SANS), static light scattering (SLS), dynamic light scattering (DLS), and nuclear magnetic resonance (NMR) relaxometry.
+To probe tissue structure and dynamics, we employ atomic force microscopy (AFM), small-angle X-ray scattering (SAXS), small-angle neutron scattering (SANS), static light scattering (SLS), dynamic light scattering (DLS), and nuclear magnetic resonance (NMR) relaxometry and diffusometry.
 We develop and use mathematical models to help us understand how observed changes in tissue microstructure and physical properties (e.g., mass, charge, and momentum) affect essential transport processes.
-The most direct noninvasive in vivo method for characterizing these transport processes in tissues is magnetic resonance imaging (MRI), which we use to follow microstructural changes in development, degeneration, aging, and trauma.
+The most direct noninvasive in vivo method for characterizing these transport in tissues is magnetic resonance imaging (MRI), which we use to follow microstructural changes in development, degeneration, aging, and trauma.
 A goal of our basic tissue sciences research is to translate our quantitative methodologies and the understanding we glean from them from "bench to bedside."

 Dr. Basser is primarily known the invention, development, and clinical implementation of MR diffusion tensor imaging (DTI), and several other quantitative MRI methods for performing in vivo MRI histology or "microstructure imaging".
 These include CHARMED and AxCaliber MRI, which measures the mean axon diameter and axon diameter distribution, respectively, within white matter fascicles, and double Pulsed-Field Gradient (dPFG) MRI methods, which are used to elucidate distinct microstructural features of both gray and white matter in the brain.